 4. Use Color Swatches, Not a Dropdown

 For products with color variants, swatches convert better than dropdown menus.
 Customers can scan five colors at once with swatches; they have to click and read with a dropdown.
-Most modern themes ship with swatch options - the theme editor toggle is usually under Theme Settings > Variant pickers > Color > Style > Swatches.
+Most modern themes ship with swatch options.
+The theme editor toggle is usually under Theme Settings > Variant pickers > Color > Style > Swatches.
 Toggle it on.

 For non-color variants (size, fit), keep them as buttons or pills, not dropdowns.
-The exception: variants with 20+ options (jewelry sizing, technical specs) - dropdowns work better there because the alternative is a wall of buttons.
+The exception: variants with 20+ options (jewelry sizing, technical specs).
+Dropdowns work better there because the alternative is a wall of buttons.

-5. Add a Size Guide Modal Inline
+5. Add a Size Chart to Your Product Page

 7. Add Product Page Tabs (Description, Specs, Shipping, Reviews)